 Editor-in-Chief: Hailey Cleek

 Hailey Cleek is a 3L JD/MA Bioethics student from Goodlettsville, Tennessee.
 Hailey first developed an interest in bioethics while studying at Davidson College, where she held a research fellowship with Mayo Clinic.
 Outside of Awaken, Hailey is the co-president of the law school’s “If/When/How” chapter, a student organization concerning issues in reproductive justice.
-Her writing on immigration, reproductive rights, and public health is forthcoming with Wake Forest Law Review, Berkeley Journal of Gender, Law & Justice, and Virginia Journal of Social Policy & Law.
+Her writing on immigration, reproductive rights, and public health is forthcoming with Wake Forest Law Review and Berkeley Journal of Gender, Law & Justice.

 Creative and Commentary Editors

 Niti Parthasarathy is a third year law student from Greenville, South Carolina.
 Prior to attending law school, she received her Bachelor of Arts from Duke University and attended graduate school in Rio de Janeiro, Brazil.
 She then worked at a sales consulting firm in Washington, D.C.
 Outside of Awaken, Niti is the co-president of the law school’s “If/When/How” chapter, a student organization concerning issues in reproductive justice.
 She is also a teaching assistant for Tort Law and serves as the Ad Hoc Project Coordinator for the Pro Bono organization.

 Alex Alden is a second year law student hailing from Basking Ridge, New Jersey.